Welcome to today's edition of the Rush 24-7 podcast.

 And the conservatives really should be pushing for this.

-The second thing is if we're not going to do anything about new oil supplies, then what we need to do is set a strategic national or national strategic initiative to say in ten years we will be off ninety percent of our dependency and offer tax credits,
+The second thing is, if we're not going to do anything about new oil supplies, then what we need to do is set a strategic national or national strategic initiative to say in 10 years we will be off 90% of our dependency and offer tax credit,

-significant tax credits to get uh the infrastructure in place for for fuel cell, uh get rid of some of the get rid of the ridiculous regulations on natural gas so that we have an alternative fuel in house.
+significant tax credits to get the infrastructure in place for fuel cells, get rid of the ridiculous regulations on natural gas so that we have an alternative fuel in-house.

 We've got self-combusting Muslims around the world and Chinese that are driving up the price of this stuff.